vishvAsa/vedAH_Rk/shAkalam/saMhitA/sarvASh_TIkAH/06/068/07_uta_naH.md

 And, o Indra and Varuṇa, for our patrons may there be wealth offering  good protection, with gods as its herdsmen—

-(our patrons) whose impetuous force, victorious in battles, surpassingly  extends their éclat all at once.
+(our patrons) whose impetuous force, victorious in battles, surpassingly  extends their éclat all at once.
 </details>

 <details><summary>Jamison Brereton Notes</summary>